nus-cs2103/website-base/admin/tp-pe-fragment.md

 * **PE mainly evaluates your testing skills**, done as the following two-parts:
   1. **You will be given a chance to find bugs in a different software.** Furthermore, you will be given an opportunity to ~~defend your bug reports against any possible objections~~ interact with the developers (anonymously) to refine the bug report further %%e.g., correct the severity level if the level you chose initially was incorrect%%.
 If you report possible bugs that turn out to be actual bugs, you earn marks (provided the product actually had bugs in the first place).
   2. **Your product will be subjected to a rigorous testing** and you will be given a chance to point out any inaccuracies in the bugs reported.
 You will lose marks for any bugs that turned out to be real bugs, but only if your work has more bugs than a certain bar.
 * **The above two can lead to high-rigor, <tooltip content="based on how well you achieve the objectives of testing, as opposed to indirect measures such as number of test cases">_outcome-based_</tooltip> evaluation of your testing skills**.
-The alternative is to rely solely on other easy-to-measure metrics %%(e.g., the number of test cases, test coverage, test LoC etc.)%% which we don't think is right, given how important the testing aspect is.
+The alternative is to rely solely on other easy-to-measure metrics %%(e.g., the number of test cases, test coverage, test LoC etc.)%% which we don't think as good representations of your actual testing skills.
 **The _ultimate_ objective of the PE is not even the higher rigor of grading.** Because of the PE, you will realize that any bugs are very likely to be detected, which means you will work extra hard to avoid bugs; and THAT is the real benefit.
-Ultimately, <span class="text-success">**what we want is for you to internalize a higher standard for testing and a lower tolerance for bugs in your own code**</span> -- something that can have a longer lasting impact on your future careers, beyond the mere module grade.
+Ultimately, <span class="text-success">**what we want is for you to internalize a higher standard for testing and a lower tolerance for bugs in your own code**</span> -- something that can have a longer-lasting impact on your future careers, beyond the mere module grade.
 * **Problem: There is no way we can carry out the above-mentioned** two-part evaluation at a high-level of rigor if using tutors as testers, or using an automated testing script. %%e.g., some tutors might not have the motivation to try hard enough to find bugs, and it will be hard to find tutors willing to spend many hours testing products so near to their own exams.%%<br>
   **Solution: Get the two parts of the evaluation to feed each other** by getting student to test each others' products.
 * **The fact that you are testing products created by your classmates and objecting to bugs reported by your classmates can makes this a rather 'unpleasant' experience**.
 You might feel like _being pitted against each other_, or as if _you are forced to bring down each other_.
 But as you read above, it is a necessary evil for this evaluation to be even possible.
 Given the actual goal is to get you to create products with very few bugs, we think switching off the 'collaborative learning' mode for just a few days is a price worth paying to achieve that goal.
 After all, the PE is an evaluation activity (not a _learning activity_) and happens _after_ the regular learning period is over.
 * **You are not taking marks from someone else** -- at least, don't think of it that way.
 The point of contention is 'is this really a bug?' which is independent of the people involved.
 Furthermore, the reward for detecting a bug and the penalty for having a bug in your code are calculated independently.
 * **Still, _none of us_ likes it when others point out problems of our work**.
 Some of us don't even like pointing out problems of others' work.
 But ==we just have to learn not to take bug reports personally==.
-Another important lesson is to learn how to report bugs in a way that doesn't feel like you are _attacking_ or trying to _sabotage_ the dev team.
+Another important intended outcome is to be able to report bugs in a way that doesn't feel like you are _attacking_ or trying to _sabotage_ the dev team.
 * **PE also evaluates aspects other than testing** e.g., your product evaluation skills, effort estimation skills etc. When evaluating those aspects in particular, they are ==not graded solely based on peer ratings==.
 Rather, PE data are cross-validated with tutors' grades to identify cases that need further investigation.
 When peer inputs are used for grading, they are usually combined with tutors' grades with appropriate weight for each.
 In some cases ratings from team members are given a higher weight compared to ratings from other peers, if that is appropriate.

 * **Grading**: